-SEMINAR IN JAMES A study of Henry James' life and works.
-Primary emphasis will be on James' fiction, both long and short, early and late, but some attention will also be given to his literary criticism, travel
+SEMINAR IN JAMES 643

+A study of Henry James' life and works.
+Primary emphasis will be on James' fiction, both long and short, early and late; but some attention will also be given to his literary criticism, travel pieces and plays.

+LITERARY CRITICISM

-665 LITERARY CRITICISM Inquiry into nature and value of literature and problems of practical criticism as represented in major statements of ancient and modern critics.
+3 credits Inquiry into nature and value of literature and problems of practical criticism as represented in major statements of ancient and modern critics

+MODERN LINGUISTICS 670

-MODERN LINGUISTICS 3 credits Introductory examination of methods and results of modern grammatical research in syntax, semantics, phonology and dialects.
+3 credits Introductory examination of methods and results of modern grammatical research in syntax, semantics, phonology and dialects.
 Goals include understanding of language variation and background preparation for linguistic studies of literature.

-THEORIES OF COMPOSITION 3 credits Study of composition theories and research, with attention to their implications for writing writing instruction.
+THEORIES OF COMPOSITION 673

+3 credits Study of composition theories and research, with attention to their implications for writing and writing instruction.
 Particular focus on such topics as composing processes, invention, form, style, modes of writing, language varieties and evaluation of writing.
 Class sessions include discussion of readings and presentations.

-RESEARCH METHODOLOGIES IN COMPOSITION Research methodologies in composition and their application.
+674 RESEARCH METHODOLOGIES IN COMPOSITION

+3 credits Research methodologies in composition and their application.
 Students will define research areas, summarize and evaluate work already done, and propose and complete semester research projects.

-WRITING FOR MBAs Emphasizes managerial writing.
-Writing tasks are presented as decision-making tools, and students develop strategies for messages to subordinates, analytical reports and messages to outside audiences.

-THEORY AND TEACHING OF BASIC COMPOSITION3 credits Review of current research and exploration of specific instructional methods for teaching basic composition
+WRITING FOR MBAs 675

+Emphasizes managerial writing, Writing tasks are presented as decision-making tools, and students develop strategies for messages to subordinates, analytical reports and messages to outside audiences eview of current research and exploration of specific instructional methods for teaching basic composition.